 (See also Greek and Latin in this catalog.)

-The Department of Classics cooperates with the Department of Hebrew and Semitic Studies in offering an M.A. in classics with a concentration in biblical studies.
+The Department of Classics cooperates with the graduate program in the Hebrew Bible to offer an M.A. in classics with a concentration in biblical studies.
 Candidates must have an undergraduate major in either Greek or Hebrew and at least two years of work in the other language.
 They must take at least 12 credits of course work in the one language and 6 in the other; they must also take 6 credits that may be in language or in other work recommended by the departments.

 Candidates for the Ph.D. degree in other departments may select as a minor either Greek or Latin alone; 10 credits are required in courses beyond the elementary level.
 Students who select a minor in classics (course work required in both Greek and Latin) must have 12 credits beyond the elementary level.